dtaht/blog-cerowrt/content/post/lab_setup_woes.md

-The GRO problem is not horrible, just not ideal - and I am still grumpy in that most that shipped fq_codel in real products never bothered to test with the [free test tools we developed](https://flent.org) - or talked to the original developers on it on our open mailing lists - they just assumed everything worked, slapped a marketing label on the box - and shipped it.
+The GRO problem is not horrible, just not ideal - and I am still grumpy in that most that shipped fq_codel in real products never bothered to test with the [free test tools we developed](https://flent.org) - or talked to the original developers on it on [our open mailing lists](https://lists.bufferbloat.net/listinfo/) - they just assumed everything worked, wrote a dumb, fragile script to enable it on the box, instead of the battle tested [sqm script](https://github.com/tohojo/sqm-scripts) we developed - slapped a marketing label on the box - and shipped it.

 The guy that developed the first waterbed was smart enough - and kind enough - to give one to the guy that invented it - Robert Heinlein - and I wish more IoT vendors would twig to the amount of free QA they'd get by letting someone in on their new product - before it shipped - that had written some of the code for it.